Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 "And us."

 "Not as bad since there’s only one way in or out of here, but yeah.
 Like, our whole *everything* is built on money.
 If you start using it, then there’s a lot of protection between you and us that can go away in a flash.
-But on the other hand…"
+But on the other hand..."

 "It may buy vack-seens."

 "And a lot more, yeah."
 Julian agreed.
 "Think of this as the real *essence* of everything we ever tried to warn you about.
 Money is power, Yan.
 Power you can hold in your hand and pass to another man as easily as I might pass you a tool."

 "It’s the *most* powerful tool," Xiù elaborated.
-"Anything you don’t have, anything you can’t do…if someone else has it or can do it, and you have *enough* money, then you have it too.
+"Anything you don’t have, anything you can’t do... if someone else has it or can do it, and you have *enough* money, then you have it too.
 And the same the other way.
 Givings and Takings with money can be too big to even imagine. *Misfit* cost literally *tens of billions* of dollars.
 That’s about a thousand times more money than Julian and I have, and we’re very rich apparently."

-Yan nodded solemnly "…This is the Sky-Magic that makes your villages."
+Yan nodded solemnly "...This is the Sky-Magic that makes your villages."

 "It’s the blood in the veins of human civilization, Yan.
 Everything comes back to it."